MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   Internal taxonomy for CCCS.

 circl:
-:   CIRCL Taxonomy is a simple scheme for incident classification and area topic where the incident took place.
+:   CIRCL Taxonomy - Schemes of Classification in Incident Response and Detection.

+cnsd:
+:   La presente taxonomia es la primera versión disponible para el Centro Nacional de Seguridad Digital del Perú.

+coa:
+:   Course of action taken within organization to discover, detect, deny, disrupt, degrade, deceive and/or destroy an attack.

 collaborative-intelligence:
 :   Collaborative intelligence support language is a common language to support analysts to perform their analysis to get crowdsourced support when using threat intelligence sharing platform like MISP.
+The objective of this language is to advance collaborative analysis and to share earlier than later.

 common-taxonomy:
-:   The Common Taxonomy for Law Enforcement and The National Network of CSIRTs bridges the gap between the CSIRTs and international Law Enforcement communities by adding a legislative framework to facilitate the harmonisation of incident reporting to competent authorities, the development of useful statistics and sharing information within the entire cybercrime ecosystem.
+:   Common Taxonomy for Law enforcement and CSIRTs

 copine-scale:
 :   The COPINE Scale is a rating system created in Ireland and used in the United Kingdom to categorise the severity of images of child sex abuse.
+The scale was developed by staff at the COPINE (Combating Paedophile Information Networks in Europe) project.
+The COPINE Project was founded in 1997, and is based in the Department of Applied Psychology, University College Cork, Ireland.

+course-of-action:
+:   A Course Of Action analysis considers six potential courses of action for the development of a cyber security capability.

+crowdsec:
+:   Crowdsec IP address classifications and behaviors taxonomy.

 cryptocurrency-threat:
 :   Threats targetting cryptocurrency, based on CipherTrace report.

+csirt-americas:
+:   Taxonomía CSIRT Américas.

 csirt_case_classification:
-:   FIRST CSIRT Case Classification.
+:   It is critical that the CSIRT provide consistent and timely response to the customer, and that sensitive information is handled appropriately.
+This document provides the guidelines needed for CSIRT Incident Managers (IM) to classify the case category, criticality level, and sensitivity level for each CSIRT case.
+This information will be entered into the Incident Tracking System (ITS) when a case is created.
+Consistent case classification is required for the CSIRT to provide accurate reporting to management on a regular basis.
+In addition, the classifications will provide CSIRT IM’s with proper case handling procedures and will form the basis of SLA’s between the CSIRT and other Company departments.

 cssa:
 :   The CSSA agreed sharing taxonomy.

+cti:
+:   Cyber Threat Intelligence cycle to control workflow state of your process.

+current-event:
+:   Current events - Schemes of Classification in Incident Response and Detection

 cyber-threat-framework:
 :   Cyber Threat Framework was developed by the US Government to enable consistent characterization and categorization of cyber threat events, and to identify trends or changes in the activities of cyber adversaries. https://www.dni.gov/index.php/cyber-threat-framework

+cycat:
+:   Taxonomy used by CyCAT, the Universal Cybersecurity Resource Catalogue, to categorize the namespaces it supports and uses.

+cytomic-orion:
+:   Taxonomy to describe desired actions for Cytomic Orion

+dark-web:
+:   Criminal motivation and content detection the dark web: A categorisation model for law enforcement. ref: Janis Dalins, Campbell Wilson, Mark Carman.
+Taxonomy updated by MISP Project and extended by the JRC (Joint Research Centre) of the European Commission.

 data-classification:
 :   Data classification for data potentially at risk of exfiltration based on table 2.1 of Solving Cyber Risk book.

 dcso-sharing:
-:   DCSO Sharing Taxonomy to classify certain types of MISP events using the DCSO Event Guide
+:   Taxonomy defined in the DCSO MISP Event Guide.
+It provides guidance for the creation and consumption of MISP events in a way that minimises the extra effort for the sending party, while enhancing the usefulness for receiving parties.

 ddos:
 :   Distributed Denial of Service - or short: DDoS - taxonomy supports the description of Denial of Service attacks and especially the types they belong too.

 de-vs:
-:   Taxonomy for the handling of protectively marked information in MISP with German (DE) Government classification markings (VS)
+:   German (DE) Government classification markings (VS).

+death-possibilities:
+:   Taxonomy of Death Possibilities

+deception:
+:   Deception is an important component of information operations, valuable for both offense and defense.

+dga:
+:   A taxonomy to describe domain-generation algorithms often called DGA.
+Ref: A Comprehensive Measurement Study of Domain Generating Malware Daniel Plohmann and others.

 dhs-ciip-sectors:
-:   DHS critical sectors as described in https://www.dhs.gov/critical-infrastructure-sectors.
+:   DHS critical sectors as in https://www.dhs.gov/critical-infrastructure-sectors

 diamond-model:
-:   The Diamond Model for Intrusion Analysis, a phase-based model developed by Lockheed Martin, aims to help categorise and identify the stage of an attack.
+:   The Diamond Model for Intrusion Analysis establishes the basic atomic element of any intrusion activity, the event, composed of four core features: adversary, infrastructure, capability, and victim.

+diamond-model-for-influence-operations:
+:   The diamond model for influence operations analysis is a framework that leads analysts and researchers toward a comprehensive understanding of a malign influence campaign by addressing the socio-political, technical, and psychological aspects of the campaign.
+The diamond model for influence operations analysis consists of 5 components: 4 corners and a core element.
+The 4 corners are divided into 2 axes: influencer and audience on the socio-political axis, capabilities and infrastructure on the technical axis.
+Narrative makes up the core of the diamond.

 dni-ism:
-:   ISM (Information Security Marking Metadata) V13 as described by DNI.gov (Director of National Intelligence - US).
+:   A subset of Information Security Marking Metadata ISM as required by Executive Order (EO) 13526.
+As described by DNI.gov as Data Encoding Specifications for Information Security Marking Metadata in Controlled Vocabulary Enumeration Values for ISM

 domain-abuse:
-:   Taxonomy to tag domain names used for cybercrime.
+:   Domain Name Abuse - taxonomy to tag domain names used for cybercrime.

+doping-substances:
+:   This taxonomy aims to list doping substances

 drugs:
-:   A taxonomy based on the superclass and class of drugs, based on https://www.drugbank.ca/releases/latest
+:   A taxonomy based on the superclass and class of drugs.
+Based on https://www.drugbank.ca/releases/latest

 economical-impact:
-:   Economical impact is a taxonomy to describe the financial impact as positive or negative gain to the tagged information.
+:   Economical impact is a taxonomy to describe the financial impact as positive or negative gain to the tagged information (e.g. data exfiltration loss, a positive gain for an adversary).

 ecsirt:
-:   eCSIRT incident classification Appendix C of the eCSIRT EU project including IntelMQ updates.
+:   Incident Classification by the ecsirt.net version mkVI of 31 March 2015 enriched with IntelMQ taxonomy-type mapping.

 enisa:
-:   ENISA Threat Taxonomy - A tool for structuring threat information as published in https://www.enisa.europa.eu/topics/threat-risk-management/threats-and-trends/enisa-threat-landscape/etl2015/enisa-threat-taxonomy-a-tool-for-structuring-threat-information
+:   The present threat taxonomy is an initial version that has been developed on the basis of available ENISA material.
+This material has been used as an ENISA-internal structuring aid for information collection and threat consolidation purposes.
+It emerged in the time period 2012-2015.

 estimative-language:
-:   Estimative language - including likelihood or probability of event based on the Intelligence Community Directive 203 (ICD 203) (6.2.(a)) and JP 2-0, Joint Intelligence.
+:   Estimative language to describe quality and credibility of underlying sources, data, and methodologies based Intelligence Community Directive 203 (ICD 203) and JP 2-0, Joint Intelligence

 eu-marketop-and-publicadmin:
-:   Market operators and public administrations that must comply to some notifications requirements under EU NIS directive.
+:   Market operators and public administrations that must comply to some notifications requirements under EU NIS directive

 eu-nis-sector-and-subsectors:
-:   Sectors and sub sectors as identified by the NIS Directive.
+:   Sectors, subsectors, and digital services as identified by the NIS Directive

 euci:
-:   EU classified information (EUCI) means any information or material designated by a EU security classification, the unauthorised disclosure of which could cause varying degrees of prejudice to the interests of the European Union or of one or more of the Member States as described in COUNCIL DECISION of 23 September 2013 on the security rules for protecting EU classified information
+:   EU classified information (EUCI) means any information or material designated by a EU security classification, the unauthorised disclosure of which could cause varying degrees of prejudice to the interests of the European Union or of one or more of the Member States.

 europol-event:
-:   EUROPOL type of events taxonomy.
+:   This taxonomy was designed to describe the type of events

 europol-incident:
-:   EUROPOL class of incident taxonomy.
+:   This taxonomy was designed to describe the type of incidents by class.

 event-assessment:
 :   A series of assessment predicates describing the event assessment performed to make judgement(s) under a certain level of uncertainty.

 event-classification:
-:   Event Classification.
+:   Classification of events as seen in tools such as RT/IR, MISP and other

 exercise:
 :   Exercise is a taxonomy to describe if the information is part of one or more cyber or crisis exercise.

+extended-event:
+:   Reasons why an event has been extended.
+This taxonomy must be used on the extended event.
+The competitive analysis aspect is from Psychology of Intelligence Analysis by Richard J. Heuer, Jr. ref:http://www.foo.be/docs/intelligence/PsychofIntelNew.pdf

+failure-mode-in-machine-learning:
+:   The purpose of this taxonomy is to jointly tabulate both the of these failure modes in a single place.
+Intentional failures wherein the failure is caused by an active adversary attempting to subvert the system to attain her goals – either to misclassify the result, infer private training data, or to steal the underlying algorithm.
+Unintentional failures wherein the failure is because an ML system produces a formally correct but completely unsafe outcome.

 false-positive:
 :   This taxonomy aims to ballpark the expected amount of false positives.

 file-type:
 :   List of known file types.

+financial:
+:   Financial taxonomy to describe financial services, infrastructure and financial scope.

 flesch-reading-ease:
 :   Flesch Reading Ease is a revised system for determining the comprehension difficulty of written material.
 The scoring of the flesh score can have a maximum of 121.22 and there is no limit on how low a score can be (negative score are valid).